sematext/docs/docs/experience/webvitals.md

 The information about Web Vitals in Experience is present as a set of numeric components and charts.

-The main panel of the Web Vitals presents information about the 75th percentile of both the Core and Other Web Vitals:
+The main Web Vitals panel shows the 75th percentile for both the Core and Other Web Vitals:

 <img
   class="content-modal-image"